FlintyTub49/MusicRecommender/README.md

 ```
 — --

-—Type the ‘localhost’ url displayed on your terminal in your browser.
+— Type the ‘localhost’ url displayed on your terminal in your browser.

--For MacOS/ Linux:
+- For MacOS/ Linux:
-—Type the following in Terminal”
+— - Type the following in Terminal”

 ```sh
  python -3 ./app.py